 Whether you plan to visit or learn something about Colombia, this post is for you.
 You find some surprising and interesting facts about Colombia that will help you understand the country.

 Because of Colombia’s past fighting with drug lords, it used to be a dangerous country to visit.

-If you’re reading this after watching the Netflix show Narcos about the life of Pablo Escobar, you’re in for a real treat!
+If you’re reading this after watching the Netflix show Narcos (you can use a Netflix VPN if the show is blocked in your region) about the life of Pablo Escobar, you’re in for a real treat!
 Colombia is so diverse and magnificent that I’m sure you’ll want to visit.

 For easier navigation, our post about interesting facts about Colombia is divided into several sections: